Whether you’re looking to move to Colorado

 To prove these requirements, you may bring your passport or birth certificate for the first three and a Social Security card, W-2 form, or Medicare card to certify the fourth.
 For the fifth requirement, you can use anything from a pay stub to a credit card statement or a utility bill to show your residence at your new address.

-Once you’ve changed your address for your driver’s license, you will also need to notify the United States Postal Service (USPS) and update your mailing address.
+Once you’ve changed your driver’s license address, you will need to notify the United States Postal Service (USPS) and update your mailing address.
 To avoid missing important packages or mail, fill out this change of address form

 .
 How to notify your insurance company of your Colorado change of address